HadrienG2/hwlocality/README.md

 entities like "hwloc_bitmap_t" or "hwloc_set_cpubind" and be redirected to the suggested replacement in the Rust API.

-The rare exceptions to this rule are notions that are not needed due to ergonomics improvements permitted by the Rust type system, such as manual destructors (just let Drop take care of it) or argument-clarification flags like `HWLOC_MEMBIND_BYNODESET` (just pass `NodeSet` or a `CpuSet` to the memory
+The rare exceptions to this rule are notions that are not needed in Rust due to ergonomics improvements permitted by the Rust type system, such as manual destructors (just let Drop take care of it) or argument-clarification flags like `HWLOC_MEMBIND_BYNODESET` (just pass `NodeSet` or a `CpuSet` to the memory